jankotek/mapdb-site/doc/internals.rst

 --------------

 90% of users will only need two classes from MapDB.
-`DBMaker <http://www.mapdb.org/apidocs/org/mapdb/DBMaker.html>`__ is builder style configurator which opens database. `DB <http://www.mapdb.org/apidocs/org/mapdb/DB.html>`__ represents store, it creates and opens collections, commits or rollbacks data.
+`DBMaker <http://www.mapdb.org/apidocs/org/mapdb/DBMaker.html>`__ is a builder style configurator which opens the database. `DB <http://www.mapdb.org/apidocs/org/mapdb/DB.html>`__ represents the store, it creates and opens collections, commits or rollbacks data.

 MapDB collections use ``Engine`` (simple key-value store) to persist its data and state.
-Most of functionality comes from mixing ``Engine`` implementations and wrappers.
-For example off-heap store with asynchronous writes and instance cache could be instantiated by this
+Most of the functionality comes from mixing ``Engine`` implementations and wrappers.
+For example, off-heap store with asynchronous writes and instance cache could be instantiated by this
 pseudo-code:

 .. code:: java

+        //TODO this is obsolete, cache and async are integrated to Store

         Engine engine = new Caches.HashTable(         //instance cache new AsyncWriteEngine(     //asynchronous writes